Deutsche Bank CEO to shy away from 'big bang' reform at board summit

 But Cryan is keen to keep up the momentum for reform after a series of leaks hampered efforts led by his predecessor Anshu Jain and outgoing co-CEO Juergen Fitschen.

-“He can’t re-invent the bank but he’ll optimise the bank,” said a former, long-time colleague of Cryan's.
+“He can’t re-invent the bank but he’ll optimize the bank,” said a former, long-time colleague of Cryan's.
 “He wouldn’t be where he is today if he was a pussycat.”

 Deutsche, hit by a string of scandals and fines, is the lowest-valued global investment bank when measured by its price to book ratio of around 0.5.